RtjShreyD/Playing-Keras-frcnn/README.md

 python3 test_frcnn.py -p test_images

-To train the system yourself run,
+To train the system yourself run from project directory,

-python3 train_frcnn.py -p train_images
+python3 train_frcnn.py -o simple -p annotate.txt

 Mentions: This repository has been created from the following blogs and repos,